So, You’ve Started Your College Search…

 - Does the college offer only one program of interest to you or several pathways in case you change your mind?
 Check out our RWU programs page to learn more about all the majors available at RWU.
 A cool web feature: when you click on a major, it will suggest "related programs" at the bottom of the page to let you explore other potential majors of interest!

 - How easy is it to change majors?
 At more comprehensive universities like RWU you may apply directly to a major or school of study (like applying to our School of Architecture).
 Every college and major has different guidelines and admission policies that impact the ease or challenge of switching programs.
-Pro tip: even if you are 100% sure of your major, ask how easy it is to change majors on every campus tour you go on in the months ahead.
+Pro tip: even if you are 100% sure of your major, ask how easy it is to change majors on every campus tour or virtual visit you do in the months ahead.

 - If you are still exploring majors, ask "How does your college help me select a major?"
 For example, our Center for Career and Professional Development offers programs and tools that help you explore your interests and connect them with majors and future career paths.
 Additionally, our CORE curriculum intentionally exposes you to several disciplines giving you an idea of the opportunities available to you.